Eclection: Later career and split

 After the album was released, the band began to perform at festivals and in clubs around Britain.
-Their second single, a version of American band Kaleidoscope's song "Please (Mark II)", was released in October 1968.
+Supposed to be their second single, a version of American band Kaleidoscope's song "Please", was recorded in October 1968.
 However, that month Kerrilee Male decided to leave the band, and returned to Australia.
 Gerry Conway said: "Once we started playing live, it was very soon apparent that Kerrilee didn't want to stay with it.
 I think she decided she didn't want to be in the music world."
 The band immediately replaced her with Dorris Henderson, an African-American singer who had moved to Britain, performed in folk clubs, and recorded a 1965 album with John Renbourn.
-The single was re-recorded with Henderson's vocal replacing Male.
+The single "Please" was re-recorded with Henderson's vocal replacing Male, therefore it is labelled (Mark II).
+The single was backed with the song "Mark Time", sung by Rosen and Hultgreen.

 In December 1968, Eclection supported The Beach Boys on a 10-day tour, and afterwards they continued to tour clubs.
 Mike Rosen left the band in March 1969, and the band recruited guitarist Gary Boyle, previously a member of The Brian Auger Trinity, and vibraphone player John "Poli" Palmer of Blossom Toes.
 However, Boyle left again in June to rejoin Auger.
 The band continued as a five-piece and performed (along with Bob Dylan and The Who) at the Isle of Wight Festival in August 1969, but Hultgreen then decided to leave.
 Lucas, Conway, Palmer and Henderson continued to tour for several months, finally agreeing to split up in December 1969 when Palmer decided to join Family.
 Conway said: "We just decided, eventually, that we weren't really going anywhere.
 Not where we wanted to go, anyway."

 Jac Holzman stated:"I loved that group.
 They were a fascinating group, a wonderful band, and I thought the records were wonderful.
 I think our mistake was not bringing them to the States, because they really needed to get out of England.
 There was too much other stuff competing in England, and in the States, we might have had an easier time.
 I don't know why we didn't bring 'em.
 I think, had we got 'em the right venues and gotten them some help with their show, it would have worked."